vuejs/rfcs/active-rfcs/0000-no-props-component.md

 - Having an extra `prop` on the options might be a bit confusing
 - Having the implicit `inheritAttrs:false` might cause some confusing to more experienced users
 - Having `$attrs` bound to the `vm` might cause some unwanted behaviour.
-- Increased complexity on the `defineComponent` by having one more way to do it.
+- Increased complexity on the `defineComponent` by having one more way to do handle the props from generic type.

 # Alternatives